pbsugg/http2-frame-visualizer/README.md

 Backend written in Flask

+Header page sizes (with and w/o compression)
+Build the request using HTTP/1.1 and HTTP/2 clients--keep conditions
+Build different types of sites
-Make header request using urllib2 or something similar Fake a user-agent browser to simulate what it would look like in chrome, firefox, etc.
+Fake a user-agent browser to simulate what it would look like in chrome, firefox, etc.
-Read size (in bits) of all returned headers and create visual.
+Read size (in bits) of all returned headers
-Show suitable comparison pages with average difference
+Create pyramid visual--2 sites inside one another, one with http/1, another w/ http/2